RetroReversing/retroReversing/pages/n64/N64_3DModellingSoftware.md

 The product known as `Ningen` was later renamed to `Gamegen` and supported other consoles such as a Playstation 1 aswell as the N64 [^4].
 Unlike its competitors such as Softimage and 3D Studio Max, Multigen did not offer any animation functionality as it was presumed that it would be handeled manually in the game engine [^15].

+The official Nintendo 64 SDK came with documentation that covered the use of Ningen files (`*.flt`) and a few tools to convert the FLT format into C-code that could be used in a game.

 Notable Games with assets created in Multigen:
 * San Francisco Rush (N64, PS1) [^15]
 </div>